-There’s a lot of confusion regarding this topic.
-This confusion is mostly because of the lack of understanding or explanation regarding the assignment rate, gross pay and how Employers National Insurance is calculated.
-This leads to umbrella employees believing that they are paying the Employers’ National Insurance.
+There is often confusion surrounding this topic, primarily due to a lack of understanding or explanation regarding the assignment rate, gross pay, and how Employers' National Insurance is calculated.
+This leads umbrella company employees to believe they are responsible for paying Employers' National Insurance.

-First and foremost, umbrella company employees are not legally liable to pay the Employers’ National Insurance (NI).
-As per the law, the employer must pay the Employers’ National Insurance and not the Employee.
+First and foremost, umbrella company employees are not legally liable to pay Employers' National Insurance (NIC).
+By law, it is the employer's responsibility, not the employee's.

-If you are a temporary worker working through an umbrella company, your umbrella company becomes your Employer, thus making you, their Employee.
+If you are a temporary worker working through an umbrella company, your umbrella company becomes your employer, making you their employee.
+Therefore, the responsibility for paying National Insurance Contributions (NIC) lies with the umbrella company.

 You may feel that you are contributing towards the Employer’s National Insurance and not your employer.
-This confusion is understandable and right to an extent.
-But that should not be the case.
+This confusion is understandable and, to an extent, correct.
+However, that should not be the case.

-To understand this better, you need to understand what makes an umbrella company your employer, and what are the deductions.
+To understand this better, you need to know what makes an umbrella company your employer and what the deductions are.

-Let us take an example, if you were to work for a client directly and not through an umbrella company, in such a scenario your client would become your Employer.
-This means that they are legally liable to pay the Employers’ National Insurance taxes.
+Let us take an example: if you were to work for a client directly and not through an umbrella company, in such a scenario, your client would become your employer.
+This means they would be legally liable to pay the Employers’ National Insurance taxes.

 Things change when you choose to work through an umbrella company.
 In this case, you are not directly engaged by the client.
-Instead, it is your umbrella company that enters into the agreement with your client/agency.
-Thus, making the umbrella company your Employer.
+Instead, your umbrella company enters into the agreement with your client or agency, making the umbrella company your employer.

-Now that the umbrella company is your employer, the liability of Employers’ National Insurance (NI) is on the umbrella company, and not your client or the agency.
+Now that the umbrella company is your employer, the liability for Employers’ National Insurance (NI) rests with the umbrella company, not your client or agency.

 An umbrella company is legally liable to pay for employment costs, which include:

-It is not the Contractor’s liability to pay for these employment costs, and any compliant umbrella company will factor these costs and include them in the assignment rate charged to the client/agency.
-The assignment rate includes both, umbrella company costs and your Gross Pay.
+It is not the contractor’s liability to pay for these employment costs, and any compliant umbrella company will factor these costs into the assignment rate charged to the client or agency.
+The assignment rate includes both the umbrella company costs and your gross pay.
+The pay rate offered to you should be uplifted to cover these employment costs; otherwise, you will end up with a lesser take-home pay.
+You need to discuss this at the time of accepting the contract.

 We have heard of instances when non-compliant umbrella companies illegally deduct these costs from the contractor’s gross pay.
 This should not happen at any cost, and it is exactly why we put emphasis on appointing a compliant umbrella company.